Azure/communication-ui-library/packages/calling-stateful-client/review/beta/calling-stateful-client.api.md

 import { MicrosoftTeamsUserIdentifier } from '@azure/communication-common';
 import { ParticipantCapabilities } from '@azure/communication-calling';
 import { ParticipantRole } from '@azure/communication-calling';
+import { ReactionMessage } from '@azure/communication-calling';
 import { RemoteParticipantState as RemoteParticipantState_2 } from '@azure/communication-calling';
 import { ScalingMode } from '@azure/communication-calling';
+import { SpotlightedParticipant } from '@azure/communication-calling';
 import { TeamsCall as TeamsCall_2 } from '@azure/communication-calling';
 import { TeamsCallAgent as TeamsCallAgent_2 } from '@azure/communication-calling';
 import { _TelemetryImplementationHint } from '@internal/acs-ui-common';